PaulleDemon/PyUIBuilder/README.md

 ## License

-To support open-source and development of this tool, consider buying a one-time license.
+To support open-source and development of this tool and upcoming free open-source tools, consider buying a one-time license.

 License will give you access to upcoming features, early access and more.